 - a.
-The award start date is July 1, 2026, for a period of up to two (2) years.
+The award start date is September 1, 2026, for a period of up to three (3) years.
 The term of the award will include reasonable holiday time according to the arrangement with the Recipient's Supervisor(s) and Host Institution. - b.
 The term of the award cannot be extended beyond the period originally specified and approved at the time of the award offer unless for reasons outlined in section A.5.2. - c.
-Recipients may defer the start date of the award for up to 6 months (i.e., no later than January 1 of the following year).
+Recipients may defer the start date of the award for up to 6 months (i.e., no later than March 1 of the following year).
 Deferral requests must be made at the time of the award offer and can only commence on the first day of the deferred month requested.
 Deferral requests beyond 6 months of the award start date will not be considered.
 Recipients are strongly encouraged to submit a new application for the following year's competition.
 Deferral is defined as a delay in the start date of the award beyond the available start dates outlined above in section A.3.3a.
-Any start date deferral must ensure that the award end date remains consistent with the original program end date unless for reasons outlined in section A.5.2.
+Any start date deferral

-- d.
-Recipients must notify Heart & Stroke if their Postdoctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.). - e.
-Recipients] are expected to devote the majority of their time to the proposed research and training throughout the tenure of the award.
+- must ensure that the award end date remains consistent with the original program end date unless for reasons outlined in section $\underline{A.5.2}$. - d.
+The recipient must notify Heart & Stroke if their Doctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.).